dholms/terminal-backend-assignment/README.md

   }
 }
 ```
-*Benchmark: 10 requests in 6.844s (local server)*
+**Benchmark: 10 requests in 6.844s (local server)**

 A query to return the sender, recipient and amount sent on every transfer of the `RALLY` token (note: token names/symbols are not unique.
-If you wnat a particular token, you'll have to specify the address)
+If you want a particular token, you'll have to specify the address)
 ```
 query {
   tokens(where: {symbol: {_eq: "RALLY"}}) {